ricardoemerson/create-flutter-widgets-and-classes/README.md

 ![Usage](images/usage-right-mouse-click.png)

-## Create Flutter Stateless Widget Example:
+## Create Stateless Widget Example:

-Select the folder when the widget will be created and choose `🔶 Create Flutter Stateless Widget` and enter the name of the widget to be created.
+Select the folder when the widget will be created and choose `🔶 Create Stateless Widget` and enter the name of the widget to be created.

 ![Usage](images/create-stateless-widget.gif)